pipecraft2/user_guide/doc/example_analyses_DADA2_COI.rst

 Denoise and merge pairs
 -----------------------

-This step performs desiosing (as implemented in DADA2), which first forms ASVs per R1 and R2 files.
+This step performs denoising (as implemented in DADA2), which first forms ASVs per R1 and R2 files.
 Then during merging/assembling process the paired ASV mates are assembled to output full amplicon length ASV.

 |DADA2_denoise_expand|